 - Electronic thermometers are accurate but quite expensive.

-- An alcohol thermometer is not as accurate as an electronic one but better than a liquid crystal thermometer.
+- An alcohol thermometer is not as precise as an electronic one but better than a liquid crystal thermometer.
 They tend to wear out quickly and, therefore, lose accuracy.

 Usually, thermometers are mounted in the middle layers of the water on the opposite wall from a heater.

 An ideal option is to equip an aquarium with a water heater that automatically turns on and off when the set temperature is reached.
 As already mentioned above, this device cannot only heat the water to the optimal temperature but also keep it at this level.

 To avoid temperature jumps, choose the place for installing a tank carefully.
 It should be away from heating appliances, air conditioners, direct sunlight, and drafts.

 How to raise the water temperature by a degree?

 - Find out the cause of the temperature drop: if the window is open, close it; if a water heater has broken, replace it.